 This parameter indicates the highest possible RMS error within the measurement.
-The deviation for single solution is usually several meters, with the float solution you may expect sub-meter precision, with the fix status you can get centimeter level precision.
+The deviation for the single solution is usually several meters, with the float solution you may expect sub-meter precision, with the fix status you can get centimeter-level precision.

 DOP stands for “the dilution of precision” and specifies the effect of satellite geometry on measurement precision.
 The better the geometry - the lower the DOP value.
 For auto-save rules default value is 2, when DOP is higher it is not recommended to collect points as bad satellite geometry might affect accuracy.

 If you don’t need auto-saving, you can click Done to go further.
 In that case, you’ll need to start and stop point collection manually